 A first round selection (No. 6 overall) by Atlanta in the 1987 Draft, Lilliquist appeared in 262 games across eight Major League seasons with five different clubs...He broke into the big leagues in 1989 as a starter, making 48 starts for Atlanta (1989-90) and San Diego (1990) in his first two Major League seasons...He transitioned to the bullpen during the 1990 season and would go on to work out of the bullpen for the rest of his career...
 He spent two seasons (1990-91) with San Diego and three with Cleveland (1992-94) before capping his career with Boston (1995) and Cincinnati (1996)...All told, Lilliquist went 25-34 with 17 saves and a 4.13 ERA in 262 Major League games (52 starts).

-Derek "Lilly" Lilliquist graduated from Sarasota (Fla.)
-High School and had an outstanding collegiate career at the University of Georgia where he compiled a 31-12 record with a 3.30 ERA in three years.
-In 1987 he led Georgia to the SEC title and a first-ever trip to the NCAA College World Series after being named College Pitcher of the Year by Baseball America .
-He, his wife, Claudia, and stepson, Andrew Borque, reside in Vero Beach.
+Derek "Lilly" Lilliquist graduated from Sarasota (FL) High School before going on to have an outstanding collegiate career at the University of Georgia where he went 31-12 with a 3.30 ERA in three seasons for the Bulldogs...In 1987, he led Georgia to the SEC title and a first-ever trip to the NCAA College World Series after being named College Pitcher of the Year by Baseball America ...He has two children, Derek (23) and Alexandra (21).